ndescussebrown/devopsproject/README.md

 Node.js: v14.19.2
 redis: v3.1.2

+## How to Use the runningrecords app

+Just enter a record number in the format 'record00x' where x is a single digit, and press 'search.

 ## 1. Create a web application

 The application created is a database of running records for most common race distances for men and women categories.